open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Exporter.OpenTelemetryProtocol/README.md

 * `TimeoutMilliseconds` : Max waiting time for the backend to process a batch.

-The following options are only applicable to trace exporter:
+The following options are only applicable to `OtlpTraceExporter`:

 * `ExportProcessorType`: Whether the exporter should use [Batch or Simple exporting